ashish-panicker/vehicle-rental-system/Readme.md

 1. **Abstract Factory Pattern**: To create vehcile types based on categories.\
 2. **Decorator Pattern**: To add features to vehicles dynamically.

-Design and impplement the solution.
+Design and implement the solution.